Sirmattdennis/portfolio/README.md

 __aspcast:__ A cast shot of my old webcomic.
 The first thing I made when I received and set up my Cintiq.

+__berdusk images:__ Four variants of a label made to be printed out and placed onto growler bottles, featuring a fictional product, Berduskan Dark, and an image of the final result.

 __concept_jack_colors:__ A set of character concept art for a friend, with several color sets.

 __ctc images:__ See below this list.